Q3 2025 Private Capital Activity in Africa

 Key Findings:

-• Selective and Scaled Capital Deployment: Deal value fell to US$2.6bn YTD, tempered by a rise in undisclosed deals.
-Capital re-centred around mid-sized tickets, with US$50 - US$99mn deals nearly doubling.
+• Selective Capital Deployment: Deal value fell to US$2.6bn YTD, tempered by a rise in undisclosed deal values.
+Capital re-centred around mid-sized tickets.

-• Regional Shift: East Africa delivered its second-highest Q1–Q3 on record, while North Africa grew +13% YoY.
-Southern Africa continues to lead in value (49%).
+• Regional Shift: East Africa delivered its second-highest Q1-Q3 on record, while North Africa grew by +13% YoY.

-• Fundraising Slowdown: Final closes fell by 22% YoY to US$1.4bn, alongside extended fundraising cycles (2.3 years) driven by heightened LP selectivity.
-Yet domestic investor participation rose to 26%, albeit with smaller ticket sizes.
+• Fundraising Slowdown: Final closes fell 22% YoY to US$1.4bn, yet domestic investor participation rose to 26%, albeit with smaller ticket sizes.

-• Exit Activity Accelerates: Exit volumes grew by +4% YoY, and average holding periods fell to 5.9 years, the shortest since 2018.
+• Exit Activity Accelerates: Exit volumes grew by +4% YoY, while average holding periods fell to 5.9 years, the shortest since 2018.

 Download & Share With Your Network